VI Enrichment Weekends (VIEW)

 Rooms are available on campus on a first come basis.
 Students should send completed forms to: Carol Clayton-Bye 3911 Central Avenue, Great Falls, MT 59405

-Our Winter Virtual VIEW will be held January 28th and 29th.
+Our Spring VIEW will be held April 8th and 9th.

 For those wishing to attend please use the form below.